 LSO Live recordings are owned by the Orchestra itself.
 The players, conductors and soloists are stakeholders in the recordings on which they appear and LSO Live works with some of the world’s leading producers and sound engineers.
 The musicians not only choose what should be recorded, but are also involved throughout the production process, ensuring only recordings they are happy with get released.

 By seamlessly editing together several live performances, LSO Live recordings retain the vitality of the live experience combined with a level of refinement that was previously only possible to attain by recording in a studio.
-The label releases new recordings on the Super Audio CD format and was a pioneer in digital music, as well as the first classical label to make its entire catalogue available for download.
+The label was a pioneer in digital music, and the first classical label to make its entire catalogue available for download.

-LSO Live has released over 100 recordings conducted by many of the world’s greatest artists including Sir Simon Rattle, Sir John Eliot Gardiner, Valery Gergiev, Sir Colin Davis and Bernard Haitink.
-Since collecting its first Grammy Award in 2002 it has won numerous international prizes including Gramophone Awards, Classical Brit Awards, Orphées d’or, Chocs de l’année and Preis der deutschen Schallplattenkritik.
+LSO Live has released over 100 recordings conducted by many of the world’s greatest artists, including Sir Simon Rattle, Sir John Eliot Gardiner, Valery Gergiev, Sir Colin Davis and Bernard Haitink.
+Since collecting its first Grammy Award in 2002 it has won numerous international prizes including Gramophone Awards, BBC Music Magazine Awards, Classical Brit Awards, Orphées d’or, Chocs de l’année and Preis der deutschen Schallplattenkritik.